 Serving the community, 1860-2013

 So the scene was set for 150 years of The Witham providing education, entertainment and welfare for the people of Barnard Castle and Teesdale.
-It became the focus of the community, the main venue for events of all kinds, a meeting place for local groups and societies, and the location where important public announcements such as election results were made.
-As a classic Victorian music hall it hosted dances, concerts, theatre and magic lantern shows, both for local people and for the growing numbers of visitors coming by train and coach to explore and holiday in the dale and, later, the large numbers of military personnel based in the area.
+It became the main venue for events of all kinds, a meeting place for local groups and societies, and the location where important public announcements such as election results were made.
+As a classic Victorian music hall it hosted dances, concerts, theatre and magic lantern shows, both for local people and for the growing numbers of visitors coming by train and coach to explore the dale and, later also for the large numbers of military personnel based in the area.

-In due course, the architectural importance of the complex was recognised by its being given Grade II listed status, and after some years of physical neglect, in the early years of the 21st century, a major renovation took place.
+In due course, it was given Grade II listed status, and after some years of physical neglect, in the early years of the 21st century, a major renovation took place.

-The Witham remains to this day, as it has always been, a building of outstanding historical importance, a source of enrichment through its arts and cultural programme, of health and welfare through the classes held on its premises, and a welcoming place where local people and visitors can meet and mingle as a community.
+The Witham remains a building of historical importance, a source of enrichment through its arts and cultural programme, of health and welfare through the classes held on its premises, and a welcoming place where local people and visitors can meet and mingle as a community.
 That said, during the period of the pandemic – meeting and mingling will require visitors to wear a mask!